Installing SAS and Thunderbolt LTO tape drives

 Check for PCI devices

-If using an ATTO card inside a Thunderbolt chassis, then select PCI from the left hand Hardware list.
+If using an ATTO card inside a Thunderbolt enclosure, then select PCI from the left hand Hardware list.
 The ATTO SAS card should be shown.

 Check for Thunderbolt devices

-If using an ATTO card in an expansion chassis, or you have a Thunderbolt LTO drive, then click Thunderbolt.
+If using an ATTO card in an Thunderbolt enclosure, or you have a Thunderbolt LTO drive, then click Thunderbolt.
 Here the Sonnet Echo Express Pro is connected to the Mac.
 If there is no Thunderbolt device, then try reconnecting or using a different Thunderbolt cable.
 Also power cycle the Mac, interface and drive.

 ATTO Driver missing or blocked